 2. Average Engagement Time

-Old metrics like “Average Time on Page” could be misleading because the clock would keep running if a tab sat idle.
-Average Engagement Time only counts when the site is the active window, giving a truer picture of attention and content quality1.
+Older metrics like “Average Time on Page” could be misleading because the clock could run while the tab was idle.
+Average Engagement Time counts only when the page is active in the user’s window, giving a truer picture of attention and content quality1.

 High average engagement time signals that your content is useful and holding attention.
 It’s a stronger indicator of relevance than raw page views.

-Engagement Rate tells you if users decided to stick around.
+Engagement Rate tells you whether users decided to stick around.
 Average Engagement Time tells you how much value they found while there.

 3. Engaged Sessions per User